igornfaustino/react-size-hook/README.md

-# React-Hook-Size
+# React-Size-Hook

-React-hook-size is a React hook designed to calculate the screen size.
+React-size-hook is a React hook designed to calculate the screen size.
 It's helpful to identify what kind o device the page is being rendered and conditionally render something based on that info.

 ## Installation